oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 error prone to manage than exact redirect URI matching.
-Several successful attacks exploiting flaws in the pattern matching implementation or concrete configurations have been observed in the wild .
+Several successful attacks exploiting flaws in the pattern matching implementation or concrete configurations have been observed in the wild.
 Insufficient validation of the redirect URI effectively breaks client identification or authentication (depending on grant and client type) and allows the attacker to obtain an authorization code or access token, either